 When you combine food rewards with clicker training, you have a recipe for success.
 Cats relish an intellectual challenge, and clicker training can reduce the boredom that can lead to bad behavior.
 If you want to learn more about clicker training, cat behaviorist Marilyn Krieger wrote an easy-to-understand and well-illustrated book on clicker training called Naughty No More, which can guide you through the basics of working with this technique.

-Have you successfully trained your cat?
+Tell us: Have you successfully trained your cat?
 If so, what techniques did you use?
+What did you train your cat to do?
+What are your tips on how to train a cat?
 Please share your experiences in the comments!